 Reaching the end of the road take an immediate left and follow the road along the coastline all the way.
 The Alberg De Costa Brava, will be your home for the night in Llanca and we honestly couldn’t think of a better place to finish up.

 After a mammoth cycle trip from the Pyrenees all the way to Costa Brava, the smell of the sea air will no doubt be welcomed.
 Celebrate with the local speciality of fresh urchins if you’re still feeling adventurous and wash it down with a well-earned cerveza.

 Your job here is done!

-Cycling Pyrenees to Costa Brava: Questions & Answers
+Cycling From The Pyrenees To Costa Brava: Questions & Answers

 This is really up to you.
 If you’re an experienced cyclist and would feel more comfortable on your own wheels then, by all means, bring your own bike.